-Please ask us about our package plans for 10 and 20 visits.
+Please ask us about our package discounts.

 We require payment at each visit, we accept cash, checks, credit cards, HSA and FSA cards.

-We are out of network with insurance plans, but we submit claims to your insurance provider on your behalf.
+We are out of network with all insurance plans, but we submit claims to your insurance provider on your behalf.

 Acupuncture is the gentle insertion of tiny, disposable, sterile needles.
 Acupuncture points are selected in order to regulate the vital energies of the body.
 What do we mean by regulate?
 Many health problems manifest as excess or deficient, with symptoms of heat, cold, dryness, excess phlegm or fluids, stagnation, or pain.